pyduan/amazonaccess/README.md

 This script will launch Paul's model, which incorporates some of Benjamin's features.
-Benjamin's model is in the BSMan folder and can be ran this way:
+Benjamin's model is in the BSMan folder and can be run this way:

     (in BSMan/)
     [python] logistic.py log 75